Decision-Oriented Dialogue for Human-AI Collaboration: Environment Details

 \section{Environment Details}

+Here, we describe how our environments procedurally generate each game, omitting minor details that we implement for task realism.
+To fully reproduce our environments, please see our code release.

-\paragraph{Optimization} Each cell of the $k \times k$ table of reviewer-paper affinity scores is sampled from $\text{Uniform}[0,100]$.
-To ensure that communication is necessary to do well, we reject a random game unless the optimal score with the agents' pooled knowledge is $\geq 1.25$ times as good as the score that either player would achieve with their own information if they impute the average value for unknown cells.
-We scale values by a random scale sampled from $\text{Uniform}[1,10]$.
-The table size $k=8$ in our experiments and data collection.
+\paragraph{Assignment} To generate a game, each cell of the $k \times k$ table of reviewer-paper affinity scores is sampled from $\text{Uniform}[0,100]$ (with $k=8$ in our experiments).
+To ensure that communication is necessary to do well, we reject a random game unless the optimal score with the agents' pooled knowledge is $\geq 1.25$ times as good as the score that either player would achieve with their own information if they replace unknown cells with the average value (50).
+For each player independently, we scale the displayed values by a random scalar sampled from $\text{Uniform}[1,10]$.

 \paragraph{Planning} To generate contexts for the dialogue, we create a seed list of 39 site names and locations.
-Each site is one of the following categories: restaurants, bars, cafes, sights (museums and landmarks), outdoor (parks), or shopping.
+Each site falls into one of the following categories: restaurants, bars, cafes, sights (museums and landmarks), outdoor (parks), or shopping.